DualSPHysics/DesignSPHysics/CONTRIBUTING.md

 # Need more help?
 If you need help on how to contribute please contact one of the following people
-- Andrés Vieira Vázquez - avieira@uvigo.es
+- Lorena Docasar Vázquez - docasarlorena@gmail.com
 - Orlando García Feal - orlando@uvigo.es
 - José Manuel Domínguez Alonso - jmdalonso@gmail.com
 - Alejandro Jacobo Cabrera Crespo - alexbexe@uvigo.es